Breast cancer

 Ultrasound

 The main diagnostic tool used in the clinic is ultrasound imaging which uses sound waves to produce pictures of the internal structures of the breast.
-Ultrasound is primarily used to help diagnose breast lumps or other changes the consultant breast surgeon may detect during your clinical breast examination.
+Ultrasound is primarily used to help diagnose breast lumps or other changes the breast specialist may detect during your clinical breast examination.
 Ultrasound is safe, painless, non-invasive, and does not use radiation.

 Mammograms